geoffyli/agent-assisted-learning-kit/src/templates/learning-spec-template.md

 - [ ] Time estimate is realistic
 - [ ] All user questions answered during specification process

-**Ready for Structure Phase**: This specification is complete and ready for learning path creation.
+**Ready for Plan Phase**: This specification is complete and ready for learning path creation.